tdriley/webext-sync/README.md

 # webext-sync
-Sync data between an MV3 web extension's background, popup, options and content scripts.
+Sync data between a web extension's background, popup, options and content scripts.
 The data will persist across extension restarts and the background service worker stopping/starting does not affect functionality.
+Works cross-browser, with MV2 and MV3.

+Please submit any issues or feature requests at [https://github.com/tdriley/webext-sync/issues](https://github.com/tdriley/webext-sync/issues)

 ## Usage
 First install as a project dependency: